 Alcohol consumption is a causal factor in more than 200 disease and injury conditions.
 Drinking alcohol is associated with a risk of developing health problems such as mental and behavioural disorders, including alcohol dependence, major noncommunicable diseases such as liver cirrhosis, some cancers and cardiovascular diseases, as well as injuries resulting from violence and road clashes and collisions.

 The latest causal relationships are those between harmful drinking and incidence of infectious diseases such as tuberculosis as well as the incidence and course of HIV/AIDS.
 Alcohol consumption by an expectant mother may cause fetal alcohol syndrome and pre-term birth complications.
 (WHO Alcohol fact sheet 2018)

 For most conditions in which alcohol is a factor, there is a dose-dependent relationship.
 That is, the more alcohol is consumed, the greater the risk of alcohol-related health harm.

 There is no guaranteed safe level of alcohol consumption.

 Government guidelines in Scotland and the UK recommend no more than 14 units per week to keep the risk of health damage low.

-- The main cause of such deaths is alcohol-related liver disease, accounting for 708 deaths (62%), followed by mental and behavioural disorders (320 deaths or 28%)
+- The main cause of such deaths is alcohol-related liver disease, followed by mental and behavioural diseases due to use of alcohol

 - Main causes of AADs for people under 35 are intentional self-harm, traffic accidents and poisoning